Eftychia Papanikolaou

 • Address: 2013 Moore Musical Arts Center

-Effie Papanikolaou serves as Musicology Coordinator and Graduate Student Advisor in the Musicology/Composition/Theory area.
-She holds a B.A. in English Philology and Literature from the University of Athens, Greece; Music Theory Degrees from the National Conservatory of Athens; and Master’s and Ph.D. degrees in Historical Musicology from Boston University.
+Effie Papanikolaou holds a B.A. in English Philology and Literature from the University of Athens, Greece; Music Theory Degrees from the National Conservatory of Athens; and Master’s and Ph.D. degrees in Historical Musicology from Boston University.
+Her publications (from Haydn, Spontini, and Robert Schumann to Liszt and Gustav Mahler) investigate the interrelations of music, religion, and politics in the long nineteenth century.
+She is author of several essays on music for TV and film (The Last Temptation of Christ, Mahler, Battlestar Galactica), and current projects involve choreomusical analyses of contemporary ballet.

 She has been the recipient of an NEH Summer seminar fellowship for work on opera; a Scholar-in-Residence Fellowship from BGSU’s Institute for the Study of Culture and Society; and a Technology Innovations Course Redevelopment Grant to from the Ohio Learning Network.
-In 2023 she received the “Distinguished Thesis-Chair Award” from BGSU’s Graduate College for her work as thesis advisor.
+In 2023 she was recognized for her work as thesis advisor with the “Distinguished Thesis Award” from BGSU’s Graduate College.

 Sacred and Secular Intersections in Music of the Long Nineteenth Century: Church, Stage, and Concert Hall.
 Edited by Eftychia Papanikolaou and Markus Rathey.
 Lexington Books, 2022.

-“Consecrating the Stage: Uwe Scholz’s Choreographic Completion of Mozart’s Große Messe” (in press).
+“Consecrating the Stage: Uwe Scholz’s Choreographic Completion of Mozart’s Große Messe.”
+Journal of Musicological Research (in press).

 “Uwe Scholz’s Choreographic Conception of Beethoven’s Seventh Symphony.”
 In Beethoven the European: Transcultural Contexts of Performance, Interpretation and Reception.
 Edited by Malcolm Miller and William Kinderman, 345-370.
 Speculum Musicae Series.
 Turnhout, Belgium: Brepols, 2023.